 These Federal Satisfactory Academic Progress (SAP) regulations require that all Universities establish and publish a policy that takes into account both qualitative (GPA) and quantitative (progress through the program toward completion) measures as well as establishing a maximum time frame that cannot exceed one and one half the normal time frame for the program.
 At the University of Maine at Fort Kent, students' progress is measured by their grade point average (GPA) and the number of credits successfully completed compared to the number of credits attempted.
 Students must meet both the minimum GPA requirement and have successfully completed the required percentage of credit hours attempted within established time frames to retain eligibility for federal financial aid.
 Students who have a break in attendance will be reviewed including all UMFK credits attempted and including any credits they transfer into UMFK toward the degree.

 The following shall be considered as credits successfully completed:

 The following shall be considered as credits attempted but not successfully completed:

-Appeal of Financial Aid Suspension: Students placed on Suspension may appeal, in writing, within 30 days of notification, to the Satisfactory Academic Progress Review Committee, stating:
+What your SAP Suspended Aid Appeal Letter Should Address: - A student placed on Suspension may appeal, in writing, within 30 days of notification, to the financial aid office stating:

 First, your total number of credits attempted is determined, regardless of whether or not you received financial aid for that semester.
 Your attempted credit hours are the total number of credit hours for which you were enrolled as of the last day of the Drop/Add period (plus any transfer credits accepted toward your degree.)